omgitskuei/JavaDev/src/main/projects/macroEditor/v2/readme.md

 cd [insert path to MacroEditor.java] javac MacroEditor.java
 ```
-As of 2022/4/02, note that paths for assets in the /resources folder are hard-coded relative position of the
+As of 2022/4/02, note that paths for assets in the /resources folder are hard-coded relative to the
 MacroEditor.java file.
 Moving or renaming files may make the applet unstable.